VaultShield/.github/profile/README.md

 ## Our Repositories

+- **[app](https://github.com/VaultShield/app)**: Here is the super module that will store the frontend and backend to do a deployment, having the necessary deployment and compose scripts
-- **[frontend](/frontend)**: Dive into the user interface of VaultShield.
+- **[frontend](https://github.com/VaultShield/frontend)**: Dive into the user interface of VaultShield.
 Built with modern web technologies, our frontend is intuitive, responsive, and secure.
-- **[backend](/backend)**: Explore the core logic behind VaultShield.
+- **[backend](https://github.com/VaultShield/backend)**: Explore the core logic behind VaultShield.
 The backend repository houses all the necessary APIs, database models, and security protocols ensuring that your data remains safe and sound.

 ## About VaultShield